Joanna Hoffman

 Joanna Karine Hoffman (born July 27, 1955) is a Polish-American marketing executive.
 She was one of the original members of both the Apple Macintosh team and the NeXT team.

 At the time she began at Apple Computer, the Mac was "still a research project".
-Her position "constituted the entire Macintosh marketing team for the first year and a half of the project," which included Product Marketing collaboration on the Mac product design itself.
-She also wrote the "first draft of the Macintosh User Interface Guidelines."
+Her position "constituted the entire Macintosh marketing team for the first year and a half of the project", which included Product Marketing collaboration on the Mac product design itself.
+She also wrote the "first draft of the Macintosh User Interface Guidelines".
 Hoffman would eventually run the International Marketing Team which brought the Mac to Europe and Asia.

 Early life

-Hoffman was born in Poland, the daughter of film director Jerzy Hoffman and his Armenian former wife Marlena Nazarian.
+Hoffman was born in Poland, the daughter of Jewish film director Jerzy Hoffman and his Armenian former wife Marlena Nazarian.
 She lived with her mother in the Armenian SSR until age 10, when she went to live with her father in Warsaw, Poland.
 In 1967, her mother married an American and moved to Buffalo, New York.
 Hoffman joined them in the United States in 1968.
 Hoffman quickly became fluent in English and excelled in school.

 She has a background in anthropology, physics, and linguistics, a Bachelor of Science in Humanities and Science from Massachusetts Institute of Technology (MIT), and pursued a doctorate (which she did not complete) in archaeology at the University of Chicago at the Oriental Institute.
 In 1979, she was scheduled to travel to Iran for an archaeology dig.
 She stopped in Poland to visit her grandmother and received word from Iran that she would have to return to the United States because of the Iranian Revolution.